Exceptional Melanoma Treatment

 Melanoma is a type of skin cancer that is extremely dangerous.
 Melanoma develops when unrepaired DNA damage the body’s skin cells, usually from UV light.
 Some melanoma develops from moles, while others resemble moles.
 Most melanomas are brown or black, but they can also present as skin-colored or pink.

-If you or a loved one are experiencing melanoma symptoms in Williamsport or Wellsboro, PA, visit your provider as soon as possible in order to rule out skin cancer.
+If you or a loved one are experiencing melanoma symptoms, visit your provider as soon as possible in order to rule out skin cancer.

 You can follow the ABCDE rule when looking out for signs of melanoma:

 - Asymmetry.
 This refers to one half of a birthmark or mole that is asymmetrical to the other half.

 - Border.
 This refers to the border of a mole that is ragged or irregular.

 - Color.
 This refers to a mole that has different shades of color, whether black, brown or pink.

 - Diameter.
 This refers to a mole that is larger than ¼ inch across (or the size of a pencil eraser).

 - Evolving.
 This refers to a mole that changes in size, color or shape.